15 Tips For Growing Carrots in Hot and Arid Desert Climates

 Keep Carrots Weed-Free

-Carrots do not compete well with weeds, especially when they are young.
-Be sure to start with a clean seed bed before planting.
+Carrots in desert climates do not compete well with weeds, especially when they are young.
+Start with a clean seed bed before planting.
 Even so, weeds will show up on bare soil no matter what.
-Hand pick the weeds out of your carrot bed before the weeds get 2 true leaves.
+Hand pick the weeds out of your carrot bed before they get two true leaves.

-Since weeds are adapted to grow super quickly, do not dilly-dally when tackling the weeding!
+Since weeds adapt to grow super quickly, do not dilly-dally when tackling the weeding!
 Picking weeds is easiest when they are small and minimizes soil disturbance around the tender carrot seedlings.

 Neglecting the weeds when they are small will have big consequences.
 Carrots will not mature well when smothered with weeds.
 If the root does size up, the tops will probably be weak and leggy, making pulling them impossible without breakage.